-The undersigned City Treasurer of the City of Versailles, Kentucky, Commonwealth of Kentucky (the "City"), does hereby certify that the following statements concerning the financial condition of the City are true and correct as they appear from records of the City:

-1. The as last ce \$830,554,348 2.
-The current population of the City is 10,431 3. .
-The total of all bonds, bond anticipation notes, and other obligations currently issued and outstanding, including the present Notes of \$9,195,000 \$67,965,000 4.
-Bonds of net (a) Obligations issued in anticipation of the levy or collection of special assessments which are payable solely from those assessments or are otherwise self-supporting obligations \$0 (b) Obligations issued in anticipation of the collection of current taxes or revenues for the fiscal year which are payable within that fiscal year \$0 (c) Obligations, which are not self-supporting obligations, issued after July 15, 1996 by any instrumentality of the City created for the purpose of financing public projects for which there has been no pledge to the payment of debt charges of any tax of the City or for which there is no covenant by the City to collect or levy a tax to pay debt charges \$0 (d) Self-supporting obligations and other obligations for which there has been no pledge to the payment of debt charges of any tax of the City or for which there is no covenant by the City to collect or levy a tax to pay debt charges \$53,045,000 (e) Obligations issued to pay costs of public projects to the extent they are issued in anticipation of the receipt of, and are payable as to principal from, federal or state grants within that fiscal year \$0 (f) Leases entered into under KRS Sections 65.940 to 65.956 after July 15, 1996 which are not tax-supported leases \$0 (g) Bonds issued in the case of an emergency, when the public health or safety should so require \$0 (h) Bonds issued to fund a floating indebtedness \$0
+COUN NTY OF ) SS F WOODFORD ) '), does undersigned City Treasurer of the City of Versailles, Kentucky, Commonw hereby certify that the following statements concerning the financial condition y appear from records of the City: 1. sessed valuation of all the taxable property in the City as estimated on the tified assessment is \$830,554,348 2.
+The cu rrent population of the City is 10,431 3.
+3. The total of all bonds, bond anticipation notes, and other obligations currently issued and outstanding, including the present Notes of \$9,195,000 \$67,965,000 4. bond anticipation notes, and other obligations excluded from the calculation ndebtedness are as follows: (a) Obligations issued in anticipation of the levy or collection of special assessments which are payable solely from those assessments or are otherwise self-supporting obligations \$0 (b) Obligations issued in anticipation of the collection of current taxes or revenues for the fiscal year which are payable within that fiscal year \$0 (c) Obligations, which are not self-supporting obligations, issued after July 15, 1996 by any instrumentality of the City created for the purpose of financing public projects for which there has been no pledge to the payment of debt charges of any tax of the City or for which there is no covenant by the City to collect or levy a tax to pay debt charges \$0 (d) Self-supporting obligations and other obligations for which there has been no pledge to the payment of debt charges of any tax of the City or for which there is no covenant by the City to collect or levy a tax to pay debt charges \$53,045,000 (e) Obligations issued to pay costs of public projects to the extent they are issued in anticipation of the receipt of, and are payable as to principal from, federal or state grants within that fiscal year \$0 (f) Leases entered into under KRS Sections 65.940 to 65.956 after July 15, 1996 which are not tax-supported leases \$0 (g) Bonds issued in the case of an emergency, when the public health or safety should so require \$0 (h) Bonds issued to fund a floating indebtedness \$0